augustss/MicroHs/README.md

   let
     rs = map fac [1,2,3,10]
   putStrLn "Some factorials"
-  putStrLn $ showList showInt rs
+  print rs
 ```

-First, make sure the binaries are built.
-E.g., by doing `make test`.
+First, make sure the compiler is byuilt by doing `make`.
-Then compile the file by `bin/mhs -ilib Example` which produces `out.comb`.
+Then compile the file by `bin/mhs -ilib Example -oExample` which produces `Example`.
-Finally, run the combinator file by `bin/mhseval`.
+Finally, run the binary file by `./Example`.
 This should produce
 ```
 Some factorials